 We encourage all students to complete the Free Application for Federal Student Aid every year.
 The FAFSA opens October 1 and should be completed by March 1, using UNC’s school code, 001349 at FAFSA.GOV.
 If you student is considered a dependent student for FAFSA purposes, you'll need to help your student fill out the FAFSA.

-Estimated award letters are sent in December to newly admitted students who complete the FAFSA and all required paperwork in a timely manner.
-Official award letters are sent early March.
+Award letters are sent in March to newly admitted students who complete the FAFSA and all required paperwork in a timely manner.
 Remind your student to check their Ursa and BearMail accounts frequently for aid updates.
 Your student should accept or deny his or her financial aid award through Ursa by June 15.

 UNC Scholarship Application

 UNC’s Scholarship Application opens in early January.
 Your student should complete the application every year by February 1 to be eligible for any UNC scholarship.
 Your student can search scholarships offered at unco.edu/ofa/scholarships.

 Colorado Opportunity Fund (COF) Stipend